1 min read

 Once your LLC is officially converted to a corporation, you’ll need to draft corporate bylaws, appoint a board of directors, and issue stock certificates to the company’s owners (formerly the LLC members).
 This formalizes the governance structure of your new corporation.

 You’ll also need to inform the IRS of your new corporate status.
 If you’re electing to be taxed as an S Corporation, file Form 2553 with the IRS to make the election.
 You’ll also need to update your tax filings, payroll, and accounting systems to reflect the new structure.
+Also, assess if you need a DBA for your LLC during the transition to a corporation.

 Make sure to update any contracts, licenses, and permits to reflect your new corporate entity.
 This might include agreements with clients, vendors, or partners, as well as banking and financial accounts.
+Don't forget to document changes using an LLC meeting minutes template to maintain compliance.

 Converting your LLC to a corporation can be a wise decision for many businesses.
 It can help you raise capital, access tax benefits, issue shares to employees, and keep your company running indefinitely.
 If you decide to convert, make sure to research the specific steps required in your state and consult with a lawyer on tax planning.